arghpy/arch_linux_installation/README.md

 1. Allow user to opt in/out of applying configuration
 2. Allow user to delete and add any desired package:
-    - checks will be done on core pacakges
+  - checks will be done on core packages
   - configuration will be applied dynamically